Singing on Dyarubbin Shores

 Two days of joyful singing on Darug country with Aunty Jacinta Tobin, Stacy-Jane Etal, Rachel Hore and Suze Pratten

-Presented by Big Sing Incorporated and Womansong choir
+Supported by Womansong choir

 Singing on Dyarubbin Shores is a two-day singing workshop designed to bring Darug language songs to the Hawkesbury region and is open to everyone ages 8 and above.
 Participants will be invited to learn songs in both Darug language and English and to sing them together in harmony.
-“Deerubbin” is the local Darug word for the Hawkesbury River.
+“Dyarubbin” is the local Darug word for the Hawkesbury River.

 Our wonderful event organiser is Stacy-Jane Etal, a local Darug woman who is well known for her contributions to the Hawkesbury community.
 Stacy-Jane has written songs in Darug language which will also be sung at the event.
 As well as this, she and Aunty Jacinta will translate some English lyric songs into Darug language for the whole group to sing.